lupyuen/lupyuen.github.io/src/rust3.md

 // Omitted: Panic Handler
 ```

-This is getting a little dangerous...
+This gets a bit dangerous...
 The __Input Buffer might Overflow__ if we're not careful with the Parameters!

 ```rust
 // Read a line from Standard Input